Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 3. The patient is discharged medications to improve blood flow.

-5. Sometimes acupuncture and acupuncture are used.
+5. Sometimes acupuncture and acupuncture methods are used.

 6. The patient is prescribed a massage, which must be performed by a licensed specialist.